 In Florida, unsafe living conditions exist when a rental property doesn’t have safe and working:

-A landlord’s direct or indirect interruption of utility services may qualify as an unsafe condition, along with any other issue that substantially impacts health and safety on a property.
+Any landlord actions that lead to an interruption in utilities may qualify as an unsafe condition, along with any other issue that substantially impacts the health and safety of the tenants.

 What Should Tenants Do Before Reporting a Violation in Florida?

-In most cases, before reporting a violation, a tenant in Florida must notify the landlord in writing about the issue and ask him to fix it within seven days.
+In most cases, before reporting a violation, a tenant in Florida must notify the landlord in writing about the issue and ask them to fix it within seven days.

 How Can Tenants Report a Violation in Florida?

 Florida does not allow anonymous complaints.
-After receiving a complaint, an inspecting officer might contact the tenant for more information.
-Then the officer will usually inspect the property and cite the landlord for any code violations.
+After receiving a complaint, an inspecting officer may contact the tenant for more information.
+Then, the officer usually inspects the property and cites the landlord for code violations.

 How Can a Tenant Report a Health or Safety Violation in Jacksonville?